alfmunny/notes-blog/source/_posts/Jouarnal-2020.md

 ## 2020-03 March

+### 2020-03-25 Wednesday

+-   Done some leetcode easy problems.
+Figured out how to tangle source code block to a separate file.

+-   Saw hankcs.com site again.
+CS224n, time to pick it up.

 ### 2020-03-22 Sunday

 -   Done two leetcode problems.
 Largest Rectangle Area is pretty hard.
 Even you look at the solution with stack, it's still not so intuitive.
 And the new vimrc was way faster then awesome vimrc, should have done it ealier.